rh-aiservices-bu/arc-model/attendee_instructions.md

 This concludes the hands-on part of this workshop.
 Your environment will not persist much longer after the end of the session, so make sure to save anything you wish to keep.

-We hope you have enjoyed this hands-on that you have learned a few new things along the way.
+We hope you have enjoyed this hands-on and that you have learned a few new things along the way.

 If you have questions, comments, or feedback, feel free to use the Q&A panel to share it back with us.